PKPublicCode/SecuredApi/Docs/Product/ApplicationConfiguration.md

 # Application configuration

 ## Basics
-Configures SecuredAPI components and access to the infrastructure using conventional asp.net approaches.
-SecuredAPI uses jsonfile (appsettings.json) and environment variables configuration providers.
-The main scenario supposes deploying SecuredAPI as docker image from docker hub, and everything is configured with environment variables.
-However, for the sake of simplification, configuration will be described in json format.
+Application configuration is loaded during Secured API startup and configures global service behavior and crucial service components and access to the infrastructure.
+SecuredAPI implemented on asp.net and uses conventional .net configuration approach with json file and environment variables configuration configuration provider.
+That means that application uses json configuration (appsettings.json) as primary configuration that can be overridden by environment variables.

-Detailed description how to configure asp.net apps is [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0#non-prefixed-environment-variables).
-Frankly speaking, to mimic nested configuration, __ separator is used in the variable name.
-Following json and environment variables defines equivalent configuration.
+The main scenario supposes deploying SecuredAPI as docker image from docker hub that contains 'default' json configuration file, and everything is configured with environment variables.
+However, for the sake of simplification, configuration settings mostly will be described in json format.
+To define json attributes as a variable, just need to use __ as a separator in a variable name to mimic json hierarchy.
+For example: below json and environment vars define equivalent structure:

 ```json5
 "Position": {